xtommily/node-red-contrib-jsfft/README.md

 # JS FFT
-A Node-Red FFT and InvFFT implementaton
+A Node-Red FFT and InvFFT implementaton.
+Package made with code from https://github.com/dntj/jsfft.

 ## FFT